Olin G. Lathrop

 - Various digital closed loop control systems.
 These

-included controlling a solenoid-driven valve to maintain a set pressure,
+included controlling a solenoid-driven valve to maintain a set

-from a x-ray tube, and motor controllers.
+desired output from a x-ray tube, and motor controllers.

 - Various switching power supply and power conversion